-mizal, The Expert Scrivener
+mizal, The Master Scrivener

 Sagely advice for the children: Here and here and all over this wonderful internet only a single Google search away, you may find explanations of correct grammar and punctuation usage in English.
 That and proper spelling (most writing programs and even the editor on the site itself helpfully include a spell checker!) are the bare minimum expected of anyone posting a story on the site.
 If you're not willing to do that much, you're not remotely serious about writing.
 And if you don't care about what you write, then we don't care to read it.
 So don't bother.